-If you’re ever worried about how exactly you’re going to power an electronic dog door of any size, there is no need for you to panic.
+This microchip cat flap or dog flap is perfect for smaller dogs.
 That’s because doors such as this come with battery functionality, meaning there’s no need for any clumsy wiring.
 It’s damage proof and claw-resistant, meaning that if you don’t want any nasty scratches and scuffs marking up the glass, you won’t have to worry.

 This is a super secure door system.
 The door comes with a double lock for added safety, and what’s more, its built-in microchip scanning system will ensure that your pet can easily go in and out of the flap without hassle.
 Even if your dogs aren’t chipped, this door will still pick up on RFID tags, meaning it still offers all the appealing features you’d normally expect from an automated door elsewhere.

 If you’re desperate to keep your small pup safe while going in and out, you’re going to want a pet door that benefits from microchip interactivity.
 This pet door is actually built with cats in mind, but measured correctly, there are no reasons why you can’t use this for smaller breeds of dog, such as Yorkshire Terriers.